Updated on: 2/15/2019

 Congestion is frustrating, but there’s no avoiding it.
 Remember that everyone has somewhere to go, and that your destination is not the only thing in the world.
 Aggressive drivers make poor decisions and focus on the wrong things, increasing the risk of accident.

 Take a deep breath, relax, and stay focused on the road.

 If traffic slows unexpectedly, you’ll want to have given yourself enough room to stop safely.
 If you’re traveling too fast and must brake suddenly, having that extra space could be a lifesaver.

 It’s also a good idea to keep an eye on how much distance you have behind you in case of sudden braking.

 This goes with maintaining a safe following distance.
 By braking gently, you keep yourself and others safe.
 Smashing the brake can cause your car to skid into the car in front, while simultaneously catching the driver behind you by surprise.

 While you should always use your turn signals while driving, it’s extremely important when driving in heavy traffic.
 Use them for all lane changes and turns, and be sure to check your blind spots.
 Recklessly changing lanes while in bumper-to-bumper traffic often results in accidents, but using your turn signal can minimize the dangers.

-If you were in an accident that another driver caused, do not hesitate to contact Washington State accident attorney Chris Davis and the legal team at Davis Law Group, P.S., for advice.
+If you were in an auto accident that another driver caused, do not hesitate to contact Washington state attorney Chris Davis and the legal team at Davis Law Group, P.S., for advice.
 Davis Law Group can provide insight on your situation and determine if you may have valid grounds for a claim.
 To schedule a free case evaluation, call (206) 727-4000, use the chat feature below or fill out the contact form below.